YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 		  protects critical sections and shared resources.
 Maybe it'll also have some threads in charge of deleting stale data (for example log entries that are buffered for too long).
 Or, flushing data might involve transferring of data into some background thread.
 		* log-rotations: if we persist data to a file - we may need logic that will remove old data.
-Similarly, if we limit each file for 10MB, the code will have to prune the eldest entries or do something else (like saving new data to new file).
+Similarly, if we limit each file for 10MB, the code will have to prune the eldest entries or do something else (like saving new data to a new file).
 		* formatting: if the library expects structured-logs it might have code for formatting structs to strings.
 		* parsing: for raw data, we might have parsers that will validate it and transform it into some structured shape.
 		* compile-time macros: in case we're compiling for production we'd like to omit tracing code.